notstarboard/tidal-utils/README.md

 **Can you add X feature or make Y change?**

 Maybe.
 Search for any enhancement requests that match yours on the Issues tab, and create a new issue if none do.

+**This was working fine but now I'm getting an error about is_DolbyAtmos.
+How do I fix it?**

+There were some changes to the track metadata in tidalapi.
+Pull the newest code from this repository using `git pull` and update tidalapi using `pip install tidalapi -U', and that should solve your problem.